jdob/okaara/doc/index.rst

 commands.
 Okaara provides the structure for navigating between screens, rendering of a screen's menu, and accepting the appropriate trigger to execute a menu's command.

+For more information on the shell module, see the :doc:`usage and examples page<shell>` or the :doc:`shell module API documentation <shell-api>`.

 CLI
 ^^^